hason29/Windows-Optimization-Toolbox/README.md

 • Right-click the PowerShell file and click on "Run With PowerShell"

-• Or paste this command into Powershell (admin):
+• Or paste this command into Powershell (Admin):
 ```
 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/paint29/Windows-Optimization-Toolbox/main/windowsoptimizationtoolbox.ps1'))
 ```